WengOnn-Deriv/security-scanner-deriv-com/gh_workflow_action/README.md

 ## Audit Checks
-1. Workflow Audit 1 - Checks if thirdparty actions are pinned to commit sha
 2. Workflow Audit 2 - Checking Self hosted Runner in Public Repo
-    - Only applicable for public repositories
 3. Workflow Audit 5 - Checking if risky actions is being used
 4. Workflow Audit 6.1 - Checking if risky contexts is being used
 5. Workflow Audit 6.2 - Checking if vulnerable envs is being used
 6. Workflow Audit 8 - Checking Verify User Workflow on Public Workflows
-    - Only applicable for public repositories

 ## Usage
 ```yaml